Ameya79/FocusFrame-PixxelHack-Webathon-1.0-/README.md

 # Project Link - https://focusframe-mhtj.onrender.com

 **FocusFrame** is a visually stunning, distraction-free timer app built for productivity, clarity, and elegance.
-Designed for the **TCET Webathon**, it combines modern web UI aesthetics with a lightweight Flask backend — all in a single, seamless deployment.
+Designed for the **ACM TCET Pixxel Web Webathon**, it combines modern web UI aesthetics with a lightweight Flask backend — all in a single, seamless deployment.

 ## 🌟 Features